xan105/web-vanilla-query/README.md

   Add the following helpers (see below) to the given HTMLElement.

+- `create(tag: string): HTMLElement`

+  Create an HTML element specified by the given tag name.<br/>
+  Add the following helpers (see below) to the returned HTMLElement.

+- `createFrom(html: string): HTMLElement`

+  Create an HTML element from the given html string template.<br/>
+  Add the following helpers (see below) to the returned HTMLElement.

 - `$select(query: string, scope?: HTMLElement = document): HTMLElement | undefined`

   Select HTMLElement matching the given query selector; relative to the given scope (document if omitted).<br/>